Hong Kong seeks to expand halal food options to draw more Muslim tourists

 These measures include boosting partnerships and attracting more investors and travellers to the city from the region where Islam is the dominant religion.

-Hong Kong’s tourism sector, a key pillar of its economy, has traditionally accounted for about 5 per cent of GDP and 7 per cent of employment.
+Hong Kong’s tourism sector, a key pillar of its economy, has traditionally accounted for about 5 per cent of gross domestic product and 7 per cent of employment.

 The city has noted a growing increase in the number of tourists from South-east Asian nations, the city’s second-biggest source of visitors after mainland China.

-In April, for example, visitor arrivals from Indonesia jumped by more than 80 per cent year-on-year, driven by the end of Ramadan, according to the tourism board.
+In April, for example, visitor arrivals from Indonesia jumped by more than 80 per cent year on year, driven by the end of Ramadan, according to the tourism board.
 This came after the board’s collaborations with Indonesian influencers, travel agencies and airlines to promote Hong Kong.

 But Hong Kong lawmakers on a visit to Malaysia in May said they received feedback from Malaysian officials that the country’s Muslims, while keen to tour the city, often opted to visit Thailand instead due to Hong Kong’s limited halal dining options.